mchlnix/SMB3-Foundry/manual/foundry/foundry-manual.md

 their settings.

 Since Levels don't have exactly one Overworld associated with them, I can't show you the Pipe Pair on a World map to better visualize where the positions are.
-But maybe I can think of something later.

-You also cannot currently edit the Positions of those Pipe Pairs.
-Same Problem, I would probably want to show you a world map, so you can click on the two spots you want, but which one do I show you?
-The Pipe Pairs can be used on any of the World maps.
-Just ask you?
-That's a whole 'nother dialog box...
-Aw man, I hate dialog boxes.
+They can be used in multiple worlds, but they always lead back to the current one.

+You can edit them, by clicking the "Change Exit Locations" button.
+You will be presented with all World maps.
+Choose the one you want to use the Pipe Exit Pair on (the one of the current level, if available, will be selected by default).
+Then click on the position the left exit is supposed to be, after that, click on the spot the right exit is supposed to be.

+This is a rom-wide change.
+You will not be asked separately if you want to save these changes.
+If you save your level, you save these changes, if you don't, you don't.
+If you want to undo the changes, you can do so via the undo-commands.